teemuatlut/TMC2208Stepper/README.md

 ## W: TPOWERDOWN
 Function | Description
 --------------------------------|---------------------------------------
-void TPOWERDOWN(uint32_t)		| (Reset default=20)<br>Sets the delay time from stand still (stst) detection to motor current power down.
-Time range is about 0 to 5.6 seconds.<br>0…((2^8)-1) * 2^18 tCLK<br>Attention: A minimum setting of 2 is required to allow automatic tuning of stealthChop PWM_OFFS_AUTO.<br>bool TPOWERDOWN(uint32_t*)
+void TPOWERDOWN(uint32_t)		| (Reset default=20)<br>									Sets the delay time from stand still (stst) detection to motor current power down.<br>		Time range is about 0 to 5.6 seconds.<br>0…((2^8)-1) * 2^18 tCLK<br>Attention: A minimum setting of 2 is required to allow automatic tuning of stealthChop PWM_OFFS_AUTO. bool TPOWERDOWN(uint32_t*) 		|

 ## R: TSTEP
 Function | Description
 --------------------------------|---------------------------------------
 bool TSTEP(uint32_t*)			| Actual measured time between two 1/256 microsteps derived from the step input frequency in units of 1/fCLK.
-Measured value is (2^20)-1 in case of overflow or stand still.<br>The TSTEP related threshold uses a hysteresis of 1/16 of the compare value to compensate for jitter in the clock or the step frequency: (Txxx*15/16)-1 is the lower compare value for each TSTEP based comparison.<br>This means, that the lower switching velocity equals the calculated setting, but the upper switching velocity is higher as defined by the hysteresis setting.
+Measured value is (2^20)-1 in case of overflow or stand still.<br>														The TSTEP related threshold uses a hysteresis of 1/16 of the compare value to compensate for jitter in the clock or the step frequency: (Txxx*15/16)-1 is the lower compare value for each TSTEP based comparison.<br>This means, that the lower switching velocity equals the calculated setting, but the upper switching velocity is higher as defined by the hysteresis setting.

 ## W: TPWMTHRS
 Function | Description